INS Sumedha: 2024

 On 30 April 2024, Sumedha responded promptly to a distress call and provided critical medical aid to a Pakistani crew member aboard an Iranian fishing vessel, Al Rahmani, from a near drowning situation of one of its crew members.

+2026

+INS Sumedha served as the presidential yacht for Droupadi Murmu and lead the presidential survey during the International Fleet review 2026.